-At the opening ceremony of the 3rd World Laureates Forum, the WLA Scientific Community ushered the first batch of WLA Joint Laboratory for International Cooperation.
+At the opening ceremony of the 3rd World Laureates Forum, the WLA Community ushered the first batch of WLA Laboratories for International Cooperation.

 Kornberg Lab, headed by Professor Roger Kornberg, the WLA president and the winner of Nobel Prize in Chemistry in 2006 at Stanford University, aims to establish an international joint laboratory for the prevention and control of infectious diseases and drug-resistant microorganisms.
 Based on the research of protein and amino acids, the Lab takes the major key issues related to human health in the field of life science as the breakthrough point, carries out the research on important biological functional proteins, related molecular machines, and the R&D of innovative drugs for infectious diseases based on eutectic technology and antibody technology, and analyses the structural coding of human genetic information.